nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # Appendix - Items to follow up

 ## OPEN ISSUES 1: Restart time attestation/remote verification of workload identity agent for integrity and proof of residency on Host
 For the workload identity agent restart case, it is not clear how the storage in TPM PCR will be accomplished - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart or refresh cycles.

 ## OPEN ISSUES 2: Location privacy options
 The current approach includes some location privacy options for the geolocation in the Geolocation Information Cache.
 This may need to be expanded further in the future.

 ## OPEN ISSUES 3: Attested PTP
-The proposed framework includes a software/hardware-based solution using Precision Time Protocol (PTP) for measuring proximity between hosts in a data center.
+Attested PTP is a software/hardware-based solution using Precision Time Protocol (PTP) for measuring proximity between hosts in a data center.
 However, this is a proposed enhancement to the existing PTP hardware and software, and there is currently no standard for attested PTP.
 There is a proposed authetication framework for PTP using symmetric key distribution (https://datatracker.ietf.org/doc/draft-ietf-ntp-nts-for-ptp/).

 ## OPEN ISSUES 4: Geotagging textual data
 Popular standard for geotagging photos/videos is EXIF.
 There is no standard for geotagging textual data.
 If there is no geolocation tag, data can be stored/processed in non-compliant locations.